SecureCRDT/.github/README.md

-# .github
+# SecureCRDT
-Introduction to the SecureSMPC Organization
+Introduction to the SecureCRDT Organization